Augusta, Georgia, Paternity and Legitimation Lawyers

 At Claridge Law Firm, we help parents throughout Georgia who want their relationship with their children to be legally recognized through a paternity or legitimation order.
 We can help both parents establish legal rights that can result from paternity and legitimation actions, such as arranging a visitation schedule and petitioning for child support payments.

 There are many legal benefits by having your familial relationship legally acknowledged, and at Claridge Law Firm, we are here to help you facilitate these options.
 As a husband-and-wife team with a strong family law practice, we believe in strengthening family bonds and ensuring that these personal issues are approached with a personal touch.
-If you have questions or need help with a paternity issue, we encourage you to Contact our office today to schedule a free consultation to speak with one of our family law attorneys.
+If you have questions or need help with a paternity issue, we encourage you to Contact our office today to schedule a consultation to speak with one of our family law attorneys.

 Legitimation Actions in Georgia